Click here to view PDF version

 6.3.
 If you have a dispute with a merchant, that dispute will not entitle you to–

-6.3.1. instruct us to refuse to pay the merchant for goods purchased or services obtained by you on your card; or
+6.3.1. instruct us or Mercantile to refuse to pay the merchant for goods purchased or services obtained by you on your card; or

 6.3.2. refuse to pay us for payments already made to the merchant, irrespective of whether such payment was made in respect of the goods that are the subject-matter of a dispute, or

-6.3.3. instruct us to reverse a payment already made to the merchant.
+6.3.3. instruct us or Mercantile to reverse a payment already made to the merchant.

 6.4.
-We will not be liable to you if any merchant refuses to accept your card as payment for any goods purchased or services obtained with your card.
-You will not have the right to claim anything from us or to institute any counterclaim against us or to apply set-off against us on this basis or any other basis whatsoever.
+We or Mercantile will not be liable to you if any merchant refuses to accept your card as payment for any goods purchased or services obtained with your card.
+You will not have the right to claim anything from us or Mercantile, or to institute any counterclaim against us or Mercantile, or to apply set-off against us on this basis or any other basis whatsoever.

 6.5.
-Any refund by a merchant to you must be paid to us so that we can credit your account.
+Any refund by a merchant to you that is not processed on your card must be paid to us or Mercantile so that we can credit your account.

 6.7.
 If you receive a refund directly from a merchant for any goods purchased or services obtained from such merchant on your account, you will remain liable for any fees and costs that we are entitled to charge or have charged to your account in terms of this agreement.

-7.1 For your protection your credit facility must include customer protection insurance.
-The customer protection insurance product offered by us (and underwritten by the insurance company, Guardrisk Insurance Company Limited) covers the following:
+7.1 For your protection your credit facility may include customer protection insurance.
+The customer protection insurance product offered by us (and underwritten by the insurance company, Guardrisk Life Limited) covers the following:

 7.1.1 death cover or permanent disability (which covers your full outstanding balance); or

-7.2 Full details and terms of this customer protection insurance product are set out in the application form, read together with the insurance policy wording.
+7.2 Full details and terms of this customer protection insurance product are provided during the application process, as read together with the insurance policy wording.

-7.3 You have the right to waive the customer protection insurance product offered by us and to substitute it with a policy of your own choice, which covers the same benefits and which policy must then be ceded to us with certain written directions as stated in the Act.
+7.3 You are not obliged to take up our insurance product.
+You have the right to waive the customer protection insurance product offered by us and to substitute it with a policy of your own choice, which covers the same benefits and which policy must then be ceded to us with certain written directions as stated in the Act.

 7.4.
-Your insurance premiums will be billed to your account and collected as part of your installment.
+If you elect to include our insurance product, your insurance premiums will be billed to your account and collected as part of your instalment.
 You will only have insurance cover if your account is not in arrears.